proftak/modules/0438/mdModule.md

 ---

-There is no limit to how many courses can be on this individual preference, but the listed courses should be *regularly* taught by the individual, and the individual must be willing to help update the curriculum of the listed courses.
+There is no limit to how many courses can be on this individual preference, but the listed courses (and sections there of) should be *regularly* taught by the individual, and the individual must be willing to help update the curriculum of the listed courses.

 In the case that a course is on one single individual preference, the individual must be responsible for the maintenance and updates of the curriculum.

 These lists will be compiled and published to the whole department.
 The purpose of these lists is to make it clear to all colleagues the preferences of each individual.
 Courses that do not appear on anyone's list are, by default, open to rotating priority.

 There is a *possibility* that the initial individual preference lists may have conflicts where at least two faculty members list the same course, and at least one does not open the course to rotating priority.
+Note that a conflict involves overlapping modality and possibly scheduling constraints.
+If there is no such overlap, then there is no conflict to resolve.

 In this situation, the *preferred* method is for the affected faculty members to work it out.
 The course may be shared by the individuals with an alternating schedule while remaining closed to rotating priority.
 In the event that the individuals cannot come to a resolution, then the dean is the only person with the authority to determine the scheduling of the course.

 The individual preferences can be updated.
 When a course curriculum is developed, the developer is the only person who can specify the new course in his/her individual preference list.